 - Click on the number in the Backlinks column

 - Skim the Anchor and target URL column for commonalities

-For example, if we check the backlinks for BigCommerce’s article on affiliate marketing, we can see that people are linking because of certain stats.
+For example, if we check the backlinks for BigCommerce’s article, we can see people are linking to some stats.

 If we tackle the same topic, we’ll want to mention these stats too.

 Whenever your audience discovers something memorable—whether it’s a quote or an image—you’ll want to make it easy for them to share with their friends.